DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

     Build complete
     RTE_TARGET exported as x86_64-native -linuxapp-gcc

-The following selection demonstrates the starting of the Intel® DPDK UIO driver.
+The following selection demonstrates the starting of the DPDK UIO driver.

 .. code-block:: console